aspleym/TMM4275-Assignment-2/README.md

 In this section you will be guided step by step on how to run the system on your computer.
 #### Fuseki server
 - Go to the directory of the project
-- Enter the directory for the Fuseki server, `fuseki-server`.
+- Enter the directory for the Fuseki server, `Fuseki`.
 - Execute one of the fuseki-server files depending on your operating system:
 	- fuseki-server `UNIX`
 	- fuseki-server.bat `WINDOWS`
 	- fuseki-server.jar `JAVA`

 #### Adding OWL model
-- To add the OWL model to the server, open a web browser and type in the following un the URL field: `localhost:3030`.
+- To add the OWL model to the server, open a web browser and type in the following un the URL field: `127.0.0.1:3030`.
-- Locate the dataset named /kbe: `http://localhost:3030/dataset.html`
+- Locate the dataset named /kbe: `http://127.0.0.1:3030/dataset.html`
 - Select the tab *upload files* and then hit the button *+ select files...* to add the OWL-model to the Fuseki server.
-	- The owl file should be: `project-directory/fuseki-server/owl-files/shapes.owl`
+	- The owl file should be: `project-directory/OWL/shapes.owl`
 - Press the button *upload all* and verify that the upload was successful.
 #### Web server
 - To run the Python server, start by opening a command-line interpreter like CMD or Termnial.